ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

 INSTALL.sh or INSTALL_MAC.sh will install necessary dependencies, such as Bazel and Protobuf Buffer.

 # Running KV Server

+### Start a KV service locally.

-Once the installation is complete, we will start the KV Service on 4 replicas (servers).
-All of these replicas will be deployed locally.
+Once the installation is complete, let's try to start a KV Service on 4 replicas (servers) locally.

 Run the script in the example folder:
   > ./service/tools/kv/server_tools/start_kv_service.sh